freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-leap-year-calculator/index.md

 ## Introduction to Leap Year Calculator

-In this lab you will utilise conditional statements and loops to create a leap year calculator.
+In this lab you will utilize conditional statements and loops to create a leap year calculator.